macgeeknz/unifi-video-timelapse/README.md

 https://community.ubnt.com/t5/UniFi-Video-Stories/My-5-month-NVR-solution-for-two-G3-flex-cameas/cnc-p/2598278

-Inside the tar file is this folder structure and 4 shell scripts:
+The tar file contains an empty folder and structure and symcbolid link, plus 4 shell scripts called snapshotter-via-api.sh, continuous-snapshots.sh, generateTimelapse.sh, and storage-purger.sh.

-/timelapse

-/timelapse/movies

-/timelapse/scratch

-/timelapse/scratch/jpegs

-/timelapse/scratch/moviecreation

-/usr

-/usr/local

-/usr/local/bin

-/usr/local/bin/continuous-snapshots.sh

-/usr/local/bin/generateTimelapse.sh

-/usr/local/bin/snapshotter-via-api.sh

-/usr/local/bin/storage-purger.sh

-/var

-/var/www

-/var/www/html

-/var/www/html/timelapse

-The pre-requisites to this working are as follows:
+The full list of pre-requisite steps you need to take to get this working all are as follows:

 - sign up to Linode, create a new 'nanode' VM using their Ubuntu 16.04 LTS template, then log in via SSH (note - any hosting platform will work; I use Linode becuase they have free inbound traffic - perfect for an NVR)